svatoshgpt/some-trash/README.md

 ![image](https://github.com/pa1n-dev/nixware_x64/assets/74207477/c21beff3-5d31-45c7-a8ca-fafbeb5318a3)

 #### ToDo
-- Lua API
-- Netlogger
-- Legit bhop/strafe
-- M9K Autowall
+- NeverLose menu
+- crash game (just a joke)

 #### How to use
 Open properties: